Programme Overview and Aims

 One person in ten has some form of hearing impairment.
 There is a strong demand for audiologists in many nations, including those in Asia, and our graduates are employed in a wide range of audiological settings.

-The division's two-year programme provides students with detailed theoretical background knowledge of human hearing and hearing loss, as well as intensive clinical practice in a variety of audiology placements.
+The two-year programme provides students with detailed theoretical background knowledge of human hearing and hearing loss, as well as intensive clinical practice in a variety of audiology placements.
 The medium of instruction is English and our students are encouraged to actively participate in the learning process.
 Assessment is in part progressive and by examination.
-With special arrangements and permission from the division, overseas students may be able to undertake part of their clinical training in their own countries.
+With special arrangements and permission from the faculty, overseas students may be able to undertake part of their clinical training in their own countries.
 The programme is designed to provide students with high quality clinical skills and an appreciation of research in audiology.
 Students carry out a research project in the second year of the course.